-The proposed deep adversarial learning methodology provides an end-to-end solution that offers a low-dimensional and non-linear embedding of microstructures for material microstructural design.
-Compared with the existing methods which cannot fully capture microstructural characteristics (e.g. twopoint correlation function in method 1 and physical descriptors in method 2), the proposed method does not make any geometrical or dispersive approximations and thus there is no information loss.
-In addition, the non-linear embedding of microstructures in the proposed method avoids the removal of insignificant dimensions of microstructure representations (e.g. physical descriptors in method 2 and principal components in method 1) so that more microstructural information is preserved.
-Moreover, the proposed method is also beneficial for materials design because the dimensionality of latent variables can be pre-specified as needed.
+The proposed deep adversarial learning methodology provides an end-to-end solution that offers a low-dimensional and nonlinear embedding of microstructures for microstructural materials design.
+Compared with the existing methods, which cannot fully capture microstructural characteristics (e.g., two-point correlation function in method 1 and physical descriptors in method 2), the proposed method does not make any geometrical or dispersive approximations and thus there is no information loss.
+In addition, the nonlinear embedding of microstructures in the proposed method avoids the removal of insignificant dimensions of microstructure representations (e.g., physical descriptors in method 2 and principal components in method 1) so that more microstructural information is preserved.
+Moreover, the proposed method is also beneficial for microstructural materials design because the dimensionality of latent variables can be prespecified as needed.
 Meanwhile, since the GAN is implemented by deep neural networks with large model capacity, it is able to capture very complex microstructural characteristics.
-In addition to the contribution of the proposed approach to materials design, we also demonstrate that the proposed approach is advantageous in: 1) scalability: the proposed approach is capable of converting microstructures into reasonable and computationally affordable low-dimensional representations as needed, and the generator in proposed model is scalable to produce arbitrary sized microstructures; 2) transferability: the discriminator in the proposed approach could be reused to serve as a pre-trained model to facilitate the development of structure-property predictive models.
-To the best of the authors knowledge, this work is the first that applies adversarial learning in computational design of materials microstructure.
+In addition to the contribution of the proposed approach to microstructural materials design, we also demonstrate that the proposed approach is advantageous in: (1) scalability: the proposed approach is capable of converting microstructures into reasonable and computationally affordable low-dimensional representations as needed, and the generator in proposed model is scalable to produce arbitrary sized microstructures; (2) transferability: the discriminator in the proposed approach could be reused to serve as a pretrained model to facilitate the development of structure-property predictive models.
+To the best of the authors' knowledge, this work is the first that applies adversarial learning in computational design of materials microstructure.

 In the remainder of this paper, we break our presentation of the deep adversarial learning design methodology into five sections.
-In the first part (Section 2 Design Representation), we present the technical fundamentals of the deep adversarial learning approach, and show how the latent variables of microstructures are learned using the proposed approach.
+In the first part (Sec.
+2-design representation), we present the technical fundamentals of the deep adversarial learning approach, and show how the latent variables of microstructures are learned using the proposed approach.
 The latent variables are then treated as design variables in the latter sections.
-In the second part (Section 3 Design Evaluation), we demonstrate how material properties are evaluated from design variables using the proposed model.
-This demonstration is then followed by Section 4 Design Synthesis, in which Gaussian Process metamodeling is used to create a surrogate response surface between the latent variables and the objective property/performance, and a GP-Hedge Bayesian optimization is applied to optimize the microstructure to achieve the target material property.
-After that, we elaborate two additional features of the proposed methodology - scalability which provides flexibility in taking arbitrary sized input/output, and transferability which makes it possible to utilize the trained weights to build a more accurate structureproperty predictive model (Section 5).
-Last but not the least, we draw conclusions and discuss potential directions to further extend this proposed methodology.
+In the second part (Sec.
+3-design evaluation), we demonstrate how material properties are evaluated from design variables using the proposed model.
+This demonstration is then followed by Sec.
+4-design synthesis, in which Gaussian Process metamodeling is used to create a surrogate response surface between the latent variables and the objective property/performance, and a GP-Hedge Bayesian optimization is applied to optimize the microstructure to achieve the target material property.
+After that, we elaborate two additional features of the proposed methodology-scalability, which provides flexibility in taking arbitrary sized input/output, and transferability, which makes it possible to utilize the trained weights to build a more accurate structure-property predictive model (Sec.
+5).
+Last but not the least, we draw conclusions and discuss potential directions to further extend this proposed methodology.3

-2 Microstructural Design Representation using Deep Adversarial Learning
+2 Microstructural Design Representation Using Deep Adversarial Learning

-In the proposed methodology, the deep adversarial learning approach, specifically Generative Adversarial Network (GAN), is first used to identify a set of latent variables as microstructure design variables based on microstructure images collected for the same material system.
+In the proposed methodology, the deep adversarial learning approach, specifically GAN, is first used to identify a set of latent variables as microstructure design variables based on microstructure images collected for the same material system.
 In this section, the fundamentals of GAN are first introduced.
 It is then followed by a presentation of the proposed network architecture and designated loss function.
-Finally we specify some training details of the proposed deep adversarial learning model.
+Finally, we specify some training details of the proposed deep adversarial learning model.